DariaLazarenko/superdrug-frontend-test-daria/README.md

 - Unit tests that cover key functionality
 - Proper handling of different image sizes

+### What I would improve

+- Add e2e tests for even better test coverage and to test how application works as a whole
+- Add 'Basket' logic using NgRx library to handle its state: adding/removing items
+- Add separate page for catalogue items to display more information about the item (e.g. description)
+- More diverce filtering/sorting capabilities

 ## 💻 Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.